AndersNS/dotfiles/README.md

 > If you already have some of the files you'll get an error.
 Delete them or something.

-### Set up vim
+### neovim first run

-1. Open a vim file
+1. Open a nvim with `nvim`
 2. (Should happen automatically) Install plugins `:PlugInstall`
-3. (Should happen automatically) Install CocServers `:CocInstall coc-json coc-tsserver coc-css coc-omnisharp`
+3. (Should happen automatical) Install CocPlugins
+4. Restart nvim

+> In your first run you will probably get some weird errors because of missing plugins and color themes

 # Dotfiles Alias Usage